Jd3s/whatsyourcalling/README.md

 # What's your calling ?

-Code for the demo site.
+Instructions for the demo site.
 Team Bruh-grammers, IIT-M Ai challenge.
 Theme - Education.

-Just don't look at the code already.
+ Just don't look at the code, already.

-Read the proposal.pdf file.
+> Read the proposal.pdf file.

 The tech stack and algortihm have been tinkered a bit.

-Read the writeup.pdf file.
+> Read the writeup.pdf file.

-Take a deep breath.
+> > Take a deep breath.

 We'll setup the environment for the site to run.